ENTERPRISE TERMS OF SERVICE

 9.11 Force Majeure.
 Neither Party will be responsible for any failure or delay in its performance under this Agreement (except for the payment of money) due to causes beyond its reasonable control, including, but not limited to, labor disputes, strikes, lockouts, shortages of or inability to obtain labor, energy, raw materials or supplies, failure of the Internet, denial of service, malware, or other cyber-attacks, war, acts of terror, riot, acts of God or governmental action (each a "Force Majeure Event").
 Upon the occurrence of a Force Majeure Event, the non-performing Party will be excused from any further performance of its obligations effected by the Force Majeure Event for so long as the event continues and such Party continues to use commercially reasonable efforts to resume performance.

 9.12 No Third-Party Beneficiaries.
-This Agreement is intended for the sole and exclusive benefit of the signatories and is not intended to benefit any third Party.
+This Agreement is intended for the sole and exclusive benefit of the signatories and is not intended to benefit any third party.
 Only the Parties to this Agreement may enforce it.

 9.13 Counterparts.
 This Agreement may be executed in counterparts, each of which will be deemed an original, but all of which together will constitute one and the same instrument.